 - Peer pressure: Young people, particularly young men, are at risk for using drugs or alcohol due to pressure from their peers.
 This can lead to addictive behaviors.

 - Family environment: For those who have a difficult home situation, the risk for addiction becomes higher.

 - Taking addictive drugs: Whether you are taking prescription medications like opioids to treat pain or are abusing them for their euphoric properties, these drugs are highly addictive and can cause you to develop an addiction.

 Related Post: Risk Factors for Mental Health Disorders

 Early Substance Use

 The age at which you begin using drugs or alcohol is also a predictor of possible addiction.
-Over 90 percent of people with substance abuse issues started using drugs or alcohol before the age of 18, meaning young people are more prone to developing addiction.2 This can also predispose you toward mental health disorders as you age and an addiction progresses.
+Over 90 percent of people with substance abuse issues started using drugs or alcohol before the age of 18, meaning young people are more prone to developing addiction.2 This can also predispose you to mental health disorders as you age.

 Lessening Your Risk for Addiction